Top 10 GRE Prep Myths - Know Facts and Strategy

 Understanding the quality versus quantity debate in GRE practice tests

 Make sure to always check your mistakes even if you are getting a good score.
 You could be making a silly mistake because of which your score is lower, and let me tell you one thing, in a test nothing stings more than knowing you had the right answer but still getting the question wrong.
-In this scenario, your biggest enemy would be overconfidence, even if you didn't make a mistake in a section or if you practiced a type of question more than a thousand times, check your answer, you do not want to make a silly error on the main Day.
+In this scenario, your biggest enemy would be overconfidence, even if you didn't make a mistake in a section or if you practised a type of question more than a thousand times, check your answer, you do not want to make a silly error on the main Day.

 Incorporating strategic review and analysis of practice test results

-While you are at the stage of GRE preparation and attempting mock test to analyze the mock score, you should follow the following:
+While you are at the stage of GRE preparation and attempting a mock test to analyze the mock score, you should follow the following:

 • Check your overall performance in the test and review all that was wrong.